nwhitehorn/slackbridging/README.md

 ## The reflector python script

-This is a hacked-together CGI script that receives outgoing Slack-style webhook messages, munges them slightly, and forwards them to the incoming webhook on another channel.
-Notably, it preserves both the user name and body test.
+This is a hacked-together CGI script that receives outgoing Slack-style webhook messages, munges them slightly, and forwards them to the incoming webhook on another channel in such a way that an exact equivalent to the original message appears there.
+Notably, it preserves both the user name and body text.

 This can be used to add an approximation of XMPP server-to-server federation to Slack.
 By binding the outgoing webhook of one channel to the incoming hook of another, hosted in a different domain, and then binding the reverse direction hooks as well, all messages from one chat will show up, properly attributed, in the other.
 This creates a reasonably high-quality illusion of a shared inter-domain Slack chat.